COVID-19 Updates: uc.edu/publichealth

 Adding, dropping or withdrawing from classes should not be taken lightly.
 Financial aid funds are intended to assist students in completing coursework.
-Aid recipients are therefore subject to refund and repayment obligations that may differ from university withdrawal policies.
+Scholarship, grant, and loan recipients are therefore subject to refund and repayment obligations that may differ from university withdrawal policies.

 As well, receipt of aid is contingent upon proof that you participated in your coursework.
 Failure to attend/participate in courses can limit your aid eligibility.

-While you may be subject to still pay for a portion of a dropped course based on the timing of your dropping, your aid (including scholarships) during this timeframe will fully adjust to your new enrollment status.
+While you may be eligible for a refund for a dropped course based on the timing of your drop, your aid (including scholarships) during this timeframe will adjust to your new enrollment status and, in the case of federal aid, participation in coursework.
 Part-time status during this timeframe can also result in an adjustment to your overall aid eligibility based on a revised budget.

 ALERT: Tuition and housing refund schedules differ from the academic entry period.
 Students considering withdrawing from a class should be familiar with the appropriate refund schedule.
 Summer, in particular, has unique refund periods due to the variety of class lengths available.